-Ty had explained to Joyce the purpose of the trip, so when they docked, Joyce and her son, Ty and his went in different directions.
+Ty had explained to Joyce the purpose of the trip.
+Sadly, when they docked, Joyce and Eric went in one direction, Ty and Stanley in another.

-On the Cruise back it seemed that both couples were in love and would keep in contact.
+On the Cruise back it seemed both couples were in love and would keep in contact.

-Stanley, however, wasn’t in love with Eric.
-He was using Eric.
+Stan, of course, wasn’t in love with Eric.
+He was using Eric to torment his father.

-If Eric didn’t live in L.A. and know ‘movie stars’ Stanley would have used him to destroy the relationship between his father and Eric’s mother.
+If Eric didn’t live in L.A. and have some contact with celebrities Stanley would have used him to destroy the relationship between his father and Eric’s mother.
 But excited to visit L.A. and meet celebs, Stan decided to maintain the relationship, so went to visit Eric.

 Ty didn’t tell Stanley.
 He knew, subconsciously, that Stanley would make this impossible.

-Mr. Ty Hard had, during the weeks spent with Joyce come to a number of realisations.
+During the week Ty spent with Joyce he came to a number of realizations.

 The first was that being Gay is not why Stanley behaved as he did.

-The second was a slow and painful recognition that Stanley had spent the past ten years trying to make his life as miserable as possible.
+The second was a painful recognition that Stanley had spent the past ten years trying to make his life as miserable as possible.

-He didn’t need to review the humiliations and embarrassments, he didn’t need to replay the hurtful language that Stanley used to him.
-He didn’t need to analyse.
+Ty didn’t need to review the humiliations and embarrassments, he didn’t need to replay the hurtful language Stanley used, nor need to analyze.

-For ten years he had put up with Stanley’s behaviour, trying, always trying, so that his life was an empty shell.
+For ten years he had put up with Stanley’s behavior, trying, always trying, so that his life was an empty shell.

-Ty was forty seven years old, not old really, but his life was that of Seventy Seven year old.
-He had no hobbies or interests or anything but running his business and trying to please Stanley.
+Ty was forty seven years old, not old really, but his life was that of seventy seven year old.
+He had no hobbies or interests, nothing beyond running his business and trying to please Stanley.

 Joyce was thirty nine and looked ten years younger.
 Although she didn’t have a tenth of the money he did, she was happy and had many friends.
-He had virtually none.
-The only persons he communicated with regularly was his accountant and his lawyer, and that was mainly business.
+Ty had virtually none.
+The only persons he communicated with regularly were his accountant and his lawyer, and that was mainly business.

 With an Easy Target

-Eric, unknown to Stanley, was not the suicidal type, and had so many friends to succor him, so many friends who pointed out Stanley's faults, that in days after Stanley left, Eric was almost his cheerful self.
+Unknown to Stanley, Eric was not the suicidal type.
+He had many friends to succor him, friends who pointed out Stanley's faults.

-When he told his mother how Stanley had broken up with him, she was very happy.
-She told him of her secret plans with Ty.
+When he told his mother how Stan had broken up with him, she was happy and shared her plans to marry Ty.

 The hand of fate was evident.

-Try Hard organised his life.
 He sold his business for a large sum, bought a small house ten miles away for Stanley.
-He furnished it with pieces from the house, and moved all of Stan’s things over there.
+He furnished it with pieces from the main house, and moved all of Stan’s things over there.

-When Stan began to rage, Try handed the phone to his lawyer, made his escape.
+When Stan began to rage, Ty handed the phone to his lawyer, made his escape.

 He was on the ship with Joyce and Eric by evening, and the marriage took place a few days later.

-Stan tried to contact his father but the number was no longer in service.
+Stan tried to contact his father but was unable.